1995parham-learning/1995parham-learning.github.io/content/Programming Languages/Python/Django.md

 ### `in_bulk()`

 Takes a list of field values (`id_list`) and the `field_name` for those values, and returns a dictionary mapping each value to an instance of the object with the given field value.

+Takes a list of primary-key values (`id_list`) and returns a dictionary mapping each primary-key value to an instance of the object with the given ID.
+If a list isn’t provided, all objects in the queryset are returned.